 - Cinnamon; add a cinnamon stick for better effect, but our grandma always used ground cinnamon.
 Cinnamon has always been a spice that enhances the apple aroma!

-- Cloves; the spice that gives the apple compote the right aroma
+- Cloves; the spice that gives the apple compote the right taste

 - Lemon; sliced.
 Instead of lemon slices, add fresh lemon juice to the compote.